A lovely cash incentive to spend 10+ days on the beautiful island of Gozo.

 Tickets can be purchased as you board from the driver (exact change in cash, or by debit card.)

-Further savings can be made with the purchase of a 7 day Tourist card - the Explore Tallinja card.
-This offers 7 days of unlimited travel at any time of day, at a super cost of,
+I can 100% recommend the purchase of a 7 day Tourist card - the Explore Tallinja card.
+This card offers super value as you receive 7 days of unlimited travel at any time of day, across Malta and Gozo for a one off cost of just,

 Find out more information here